rhami10/WW-Distance-Calculator/README.md

 ## Improvements

-1. **Better PHP Debugging Tools**: The time for the overall task was split in order to research and determine the most ideal approach to debug the PHP component.
-As a final decision, the use of Postman along with the var_dump and echo functions, enabled me to quickly identify bugs throughout the code.
+1. **Better PHP Debugging Tools**: The time for the overall task was split in two separate stints with the aim of researching and determining the most ideal approach to debugging the PHP component.
+As a final decision, the use of the Postman tool, the var_dump and echo functions, and the Error Logs provided by XAMPP enabled me to quickly identify code bugs and consequently go through testing runs by iterating through various test scenarios in a short span of time.

-2. **Clarifying Variable Scopes**: On multiple occasions, variables scopes across local (function) levels and global in PHP led to most of the bugs encountered during the testing phases.
+2. **Clarifying Variable Scopes**: On multiple occasions, variable scopes across local (function) levels and global in PHP led to most of the faults encountered during the testing phases.
 By re-thinking and simplifying the structure of the class and its functions, the code became much more readable and easy to maintain.

 3. **Feature Over Integration Testing**: A more effective solution over building and testing entire modules together could have been the breaking down and testing of individual features across the modules themselves.
 In other words, one could have tested the connection to the PHP service from the client's side first, ensure all request body parameters are sent and received successfully and finally echo back a simple success message.
 Ensuring the foundational setup is solid can lead to more effective testing phases in the later stages of the project.